Nuclear Power in Hungary

 - The Hungarian Parliament has expressed overwhelming support for building two new power reactors, and a contract has been signed for these.

-In 2013, total electricity generation in Hungary from 9.4 GWe of capacity was 30.3 billion kWh (gross), of which nuclear accounted for 15.4 billion kWh (51%).
-Gas accounted for 5.6 billion kWh and coal 6.4 billion kWh.
-About 11.8 billion kWh (net) was imported, mainly from Slovakia, but also Ukraine.
-There was significant export to Croatia, and some to Serbia.
-Electricity consumption in Hungary is growing modestly and in 2012 was 3300 kWh per capita.
+In 2014, total electricity generation in Hungary from 9.5 GWe of capacity was 29.3 TWh (gross), of which nuclear accounted for 15.65 TWh (53%).
+Gas accounted for 4.2 TWh and coal 6.1 TWh.
+About 13.4 TWh (net) was imported, mainly from Slovakia, but also Ukraine.
+There was significant export to Croatia.
+Electricity consumption in Hungary is growing modestly and in 2013 was 3500 kWh per capita.
 The government plans to increase the nuclear proportion of electricity to about 60%.

 Nuclear generation costs are well below those from other sources in Hungary.
 In 2007, the price of a kilowatt-hour of electricity from Paks was HUF 9.43 (3.58 Euro cents/kWh).